fossasia/open-event-server/README.md

 Open Event is being translated using Weblate, a web tool designed to ease translating for both developers and translators.

-If you would like to contribute to translation of Open Event, you need to [register on this server](https://hosted.weblate.org/accounts/register/).
+If you would like to contribute to the translation of Open Event, you need to [register on this server](https://hosted.weblate.org/accounts/register/).

 Once you have activated your account just proceed to the [translation section](https://hosted.weblate.org/projects/open-event/).